CtrlK

 Trigger Term Quality

-Includes some trigger terms like 'wf-player', '/wf-player', and domain terms like 'workflow template', 'DAG', 'checkpoint'.
-However, these are highly technical and may not match natural user language — users might say 'run workflow', 'execute template', 'resume workflow' which are not explicitly covered.
+Includes specific trigger commands ('wf-player', '/wf-player') and domain terms like 'workflow template', 'JSON template', 'DAG', 'checkpoint', but these are technical jargon rather than natural user language.
+Missing common variations a user might say like 'run workflow', 'execute template', 'resume workflow'.

 2 / 3